Joanna, Princess of Portugal: Marriage proposals

 After vehemently refusing several proposals of marriage, Joanna joined the Dominican Convent of Jesus in Aveiro in 1475.
-Her brother had, by then, been given an heir, so the family line was no longer in danger of extinction, and thus she entered the convent that same year her nephew was born in 1475.
+Her brother had by then fathered an heir, so the family line was no longer in danger of extinction, and thus she entered the convent that same year her nephew Afonso was born in 1475.
 Still, she was compelled several times to leave the convent and return to court.
 She turned down an offer of marriage from Charles VIII of France, 18 years her junior.
 Her father abdicated in 1477, died in 1481, and was succeeded by her brother.

 In 1485, she received another offer, from the recently widowed Richard III of England, who was only 8 months younger.
 This was to be part of a double marital alliance, with his niece Elizabeth of York marrying her cousin, the future Manuel I. However, his death in battle, of which Joanna allegedly had a prophetic dream, halted these plans.

-Late life
+Later life

 She continued to be a great supporter of her brother, John II of Portugal, throughout his reign and her life.

 Joanna died on 12 May 1490 in Aveiro and was buried in the Convent of Jesus in Aveiro.
+She bequeathed all her wealth to the convent.
 She was beatified in 1693 by Pope Innocent XII.
 In honor of her beatification, an official account of her life was issued in Italian.
 Although she has not been canonized, in Portugal she is known as the Princess Saint Joanna.